johnground/cyberfox2077/README.md

 ```bash
 sudo apt update && sudo apt install -y apt-transport-https ca-certificates curl software-properties-common && curl -fsSL https://get.docker.com | sudo bash - && sudo usermod -aG docker $USER && sudo systemctl enable docker && sudo systemctl start docker && source ~/.bashrc
 ```
-# Installing Docker on Windows

-1. Go to the official Docker website (https://www.docker.com/products/docker-desktop) and download Docker Desktop for Windows.

-2. Once the download is complete, double-click the installer to start the installation process.

-3. Follow the on-screen instructions to complete the installation.
-During the installation, Docker Desktop may require you to enable Hyper-V and Windows Subsystem for Linux (WSL) features.
-Make sure to enable these features if prompted.

-4. After the installation is finished, Docker Desktop will start automatically.
-You will see a Docker icon in the system tray.

-5. Click on the Docker icon in the system tray to open Docker Desktop.
-It may take a few moments to start up.

-6. Once Docker Desktop is running, you can verify the installation by opening a command prompt or PowerShell window and running the following command:

-    ```bash
-    docker version
-    ```

-    This command will display the version of Docker installed on your system.

-7. Congratulations!
-Docker is now installed on your Windows machine.
-You can start using Docker to run containers and manage your development environments.

 ## Course Modules